School of Natural Science and Mathematics

-A bachelor of science degree in computer science requires 43 total credit hours (36 in CS and seven in math).
+A bachelor of science degree in computer science requires a minimum of 40 credit hours in computer science plus 3 credit hours in mathematics.
 Majors must take the following courses:

-MATH 364 may be counted as a computer science elective with departmental approval.
+MATH 364 (Linear Algebra) may be counted as a computer science elective with departmental approval.
 At most three credits of Practicum (492, 493) may be applied towards the bachelor's degree in computer science.

 Double Major in Computer Science and Mathematics

-The double major in mathematics and computer science can be accomplished by satisfying all requirements for both majors and requires a minimum of 68 credits.
-The following courses satisfy requirements for both degree programs and are thus double counted:
+The double major in mathematics and computer science can be accomplished by satisfying all requirements for both majors and requires a minimum of 69 credits.
+The following courses satisfy requirements or electives for both degree programs and are thus double counted:

 Note: MATH 484/CMSCI 484 may be taken as an elective in both the programs and can thus double count.
 At most six credits of Practicum (492, 493) may be applied toward the double major in mathematics and computer science.

-Notes: Practicum (492, 493) may not be applied towards the minor in computer science and Mathematics majors who decide to minor in computer science may double-count CMSCI 120 and MAWI 228 (cross-listed as CMSWI 228) for the minor in computer science.
+Notes: Practicum (492, 493) may not be applied towards the minor in computer science.
+Mathematics majors who decide to minor in computer science may double-count CMSCI 120 and MAWI 228 (cross-listed as CMSWI 228) for the minor in computer science.

 On the ground floor of Coad Science Building, there is a state-of-the-art laboratory reserved exclusively for the use of students taking courses in the department.
 It is equipped with 16 Dell Pentium III Multimedia PCs networked with a Windows 2000 server and a Hewlett-Packard 5si laser printer.
 It also features a SmartBoard projection system.